cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/warp-settings.md

 </div>
 </details>

-When the toggle is enabled, users will receive update notifications when a new version of the client is available.
-Only turn this on if your users are local administrators with the ability to add/remove software from their device.
+When `Enabled`, users will receive update notifications when a new version of the client is available.
+Only turn this on if your users are local administrators with the ability to add or remove software from their device.

-## Auto connect
+### Auto connect

 <details>
 <summary>Feature availability</summary>